CYTARABINE 20MG/ML INJECTION

 These are serious side effects.
 You may need urgent medical attention.

-If you experience any of the following tell your doctor as soon
+If you experience any of the following tell your doctor as soon as possible:

 The side effects of cytarabine are dependent on the dose.
 The digestive tract is